dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 <b>7.
 What style should the blog have?</b>

 Will the blog be opinionated? - if so will it be balanced or take one side?
-Or will it be informative in which case if it is using technical terminology then the level of knowledge of the target audience will need to be taken into account.
-Also, what "voice" should the author take?
+Will it be informative? - in which case if it is using technical terminology then what is the level of knowledge of the target audience?
+If the blog is putting forward a case what is the key point and how do the supporting arguments suppott the central message?

 <b>8.
 How many words should a typical post be?</b>